 15. Visit Snoopy and the Gang

 Cartoonist Charles "Sparky" Schulz, creator of the beloved "Peanuts" comic strip, lived and worked in Sonoma County from 1969 until his death in 2000.
 The 8,000-square-foot Charles M. Schulz Museum in Santa Rosa celebrates the cartoonist's life, his characters, and the impact Charlie Brown and the gang made worldwide.
 Next door to the museum you'll find Snoopy's Home Ice (also known as the Redwood Empire Ice Arena), where you can strap on ice skates and glide, or enjoy hot chocolate and other snacks in the Warm Puppy Café.
 The nearby Snoopy's Gallery & Gift Shop sells all things Peanuts.
 If you want to round out a family-friendly adventure, visit the highly interactive Children's Museum of Sonoma County, located just down the street from the Schulz museum.
+Or, locate Peanuts statues countywide by following Explore Snoopy and the Peanuts in Sonoma County 2-Day Itinerary.

 16. Stroll Art Galleries and Museums